Boerderij/Varken/README.md

 1. Click the + on your menu and click import.
 Using the .json provided in this repo, paste it in and customize as you like.

 ## Scripts
 `sonarr.py` Gathers data from Sonarr and pushes it to influxdb.
-Switches are mandatory.
 - Notes:
   - You cannot stack the arguments. ie. `sonarr.py --missing --queue`
   - Arguments are mandatory